YannickWnz/aggregator-website-client/README.md

 - Make sure you have the correct versions of Node.js and npm installed.
 - Check for any error messages in the console.
 - Search our GitHub repository's issues to see if your problem has been discussed.

+### Backend (Laravel)

+1. Make sure to have an apache server up and running on your local machine

+1. Clone the backend repository: https://github.com/YannickWnz/aggregator-website.git

+2. Navigate to the backend project directory: cd aggregator-website

+3. Install backend dependencies using Composer: composer install

+4. Start the Laravel backend server: php artisan serve

+5. The backend will be available at http://localhost:8000.